 What Medication Therapy Management Can Do for You

-Eligible patients receive services at no cost.
+Eligible patients receive services for free.

 Medication Therapy Management includes a one-on-one meeting with a pharmacist to:

-- Find cheaper drugs
+- Find cheaper medications

 - Make sure you are using your medication correctly